OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 - **Service VM** (Fabric Manager VM): a persistent, minimal Virtual Machine runs on the KVM host.
 - **PCI Passthrough:** The NVSwitch hardware devices are passed directly to this Service VM.
 The GPUs are passed directly to guest (workload) VMs.
-- **Fabric Manager:** The NVIDIA&reg; Fabric Manager and associated NVIDIA tools run inside the Service VM, allowing it to dynamically reconfigure and manage the NVSwitches.
+- **Fabric Manager:** the NVIDIA Fabric Manager and associated NVIDIA tools run inside the Service VM, allowing it to dynamically reconfigure and manage the NVSwitches.

 This allows NVIDIA&reg; Fabric Manager Service to reconfigure the switches dynamically and fix the bandwidth limitations seen in plain GPU passthrough.